junli-lj/Grass/README.md

 # GRASS: Generative Recursive Autoencoders for Shape Structures

-By Jun Li, Kai Xu, Siddhartha Chaudhuri, Ersin Yumer, Hao Zhang, Leonidas Guibas This repository contains the pre-trained models for box structure generation, as well as the training/testing code for the generation model.
+By Jun Li, Kai Xu, Siddhartha Chaudhuri, Ersin Yumer, Hao Zhang, Leonidas Guibas

+This repository contains the pre-trained models for box structure generation, as well as the training/testing code for the generation model.

-Details of the work can be found here.
+Details of the work can be found [here](http://kevinkaixu.net/projects/grass.html)

 ## Citation